SonarSource/sonarqube/server/sonar-docs/src/pages/setup/sonarqube-cluster-on-kubernetes.md

 This documentation only contains the most important Helm chart customizations.
 See the [Customize the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing) documentation and the Helm chart [README](https://github.com/SonarSource/helm-chart-sonarqube/tree/master/charts/sonarqube-dce) for more possibilities on customizing the Helm chart.
 ## Known Limitations

-As SonarQube is intended to be run anywhere, there are some drawbacks that are currently known when operating in Kubernetes.
-This list is not comprehensive, but something to keep in mind and points for us to improve on.

 ### Problems with Azure Fileshare PVC

 Currently, there is a known limitation when working on AKS that resonates around the use of Azure Fileshare.
 We recommend using another storage class for persistency on AKS.